Bavaria survey supports Söder's nuclear course - bad news for the Greens and the FDP

 It is unclear whether these smaller shifts also have something to do with the debate about nuclear power.
 However, the survey commissioned by Sat.1 nevertheless provided an insight into the Bavarian state of mind regarding the end of German nuclear power plants: 64 percent of those surveyed stated that they did not think the decision was the right one.
 32 percent of those questioned were in favor of using nuclear power in the longer term, while 37 percent supported this at least temporarily.

-So Söder could well have hit the right notes for the Bavarian electorate in April: The Prime Minister even called for nuclear power to be able to continue to be operated under his own state control – an expert arranged this in the conversation Merkur.de however, as “absolutely illusory”.
+So Söder could well have hit the right notes for the Bavarian electorate in April: the Prime Minister even called for nuclear power to be continued to be operated under his own state control – an expert arranged this in the conversation Merkur.de however, as “absolutely illusory”.

 The CSU recently also loudly distanced itself from the traffic light coalition in Berlin on the subject of cannabis legalization.
 Despite the interest of the state capital Munich, for example, she does not want any model projects in the Free State.
 The CSU health expert Bernhard Seidenath warned at the request of Merkur.de: “We’re letting a demon out of the bottle here, which we can no longer control.” (fn)

-According to its own information, the GMS institute interviewed 1005 eligible voters in Bavaria by telephone for the present representative survey between April 26 and May 2.
+According to its own statements, the GMS institute interviewed 1005 voters in Bavaria by telephone for the present representative survey between April 26 and May 2.

 #Bavaria #survey #supports #Söders #nuclear #bad #news #Greens #FDP